Colorado Rapids: Early years

 Colorado continued on a roller coaster of success alternating with major disappointment: Myernick brought in more new players including Anders Limpar and Marcus Hahnemann and the club made it to the 1999 U.S. Open Cup final, only to be upset 2–0 by the Rochester Raging Rhinos.

 The 2000 season boasted two of the more memorable moments in Rapids history.
 The first was Marcelo Balboa's famous bicycle kick which garnered the Goal of the Year.
 The second was clinching a playoff spot in the final game of the season against the Los Angeles Galaxy, with Paul Bravo scoring in the 97th minute.

 In 2001, Tim Hankinson took the reins as Colorado's new head coach.
 Scottish striker John Spencer also joined the club that year.
 While Hankinson did bring effective players like Mark Chung, Chris Henderson, Carlos Valderrama, and Joe Cannon to the squad—and made the playoffs every year—Hankinson also signed a number of expensive and unsuccessful players including Zizi Roberts and Darryl Powell.
 During his coaching stint, the club also traded away club legend Marcelo Balboa, who would play one game for MetroStars before retiring.

-2002 was a banner year for the Rapids, and they started off their new year at their new home of Empower Field at Mile High by acquiring two powerhouses and future stars for the team, Pablo Mastroeni and Kyle Beckerman from the defunct Miami Fusion F.C.
-Chris Henderson went down in history as the first player ever to score a goal in the brand-new stadium.
-Mark Chung posted record numbers on the season, and Mastroeni shone for the U.S. Men's National Team in that year's World Cup.
-The club advanced to the MLS Cup Playoffs Semifinals, and although they did not advance to the MLS Cup, the Rapids did clean up at the MLS postseason awards ceremonies.
-General Manager Dan Counce was named MLS Executive of the Year and 4 other Rapids front office staff were named as the best at their positions in MLS that year.
-Mark Chung was named to the League Best XI squad and also took home the MLS Fair Play Award.
-Finally, the Rapids ticket sales staff was named best in the league after the Rapids finished first in MLS average home attendance for the first time ever with an average home crowd of over 20,000 fans per home game.